 Regulated vs. deregulated utilities: Some companies in Alberta own both regulated and deregulated utilities, so it’s important that you make sure which option is cheaper for you, not only at the time of purchase but also in the long run.

 Alberta residents should pay attention to the time each retailer takes to set up utilities in the province.
-According to UCA Helps, regulated retailers (RRO) can set up an account for you right away.
+According to UCA Helps, retailers of the rate of last resort (ROLT) can set up an account for you right away.
 However, competitive energy providers can take between 10 and 90 days to set up electricity and natural gas at your home or commercial facility.

 Utility cost comparison